genèse des regards

 read more read less

 Two photographic series by Arno Gisinger.
-Copyright 2022.
+Copyright 2022 by the author.
 Reproduced with permission:

 Betrachterbilder, 1998, series of twelve color photographs, Lambda prints, 151 × 124 cm